emmakamau/DelaniStudio/README.md

 Click on the Services icons to find a short description on Design, Development and Project Management.
 Click on the paragraphs to go back to the original state.

+Hover mouse on the Portfolio images to view project names.

+The contact section allows the user to send a message to the developers with an alert to ascertain message delivery.

+Finally, we are a social company.
+Click on the social media icons and get in touch with us.

 ## License